bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
-- Make all search boxes able to search by source book

 Implement:
 - Cache system to prevent re-calculating complicated values if nothing has changed